Table of contents

 “Tools like Apimio help you manage your Digital Media in a much more flexible way without going heavy on your budget.“

-Digital Asset Management (DAM) is all about the control, flexibility, portability, access, and reporting of these digital assets between businesses, customers, partners, and suppliers as a discipline and a technology.
+Digital Asset Management (DAM) services is all about the control, flexibility, portability, access, and reporting of these digital assets between businesses, customers, partners, and suppliers as a discipline and a technology.

 Difference between CMS and DAM?

 The phrases “digital assets” and “content” have become interchangeable as the digital asset management business has evolved.